Arian100/PotionCore-Revival/README.md

 ### Important

-This port is still work in progress so expect things to break
+- This port is still work in progress so expect things to break
+- This is a port of https://www.curseforge.com/minecraft/mc-mods/potion-core-reborn
+- Make sure to credit the original authors Tmtravlr (Original mod) & Kai_Nulled (Reborn version)

 <hr>